microsoft/playwright/docs-src/api-body.md

 Shortcut for [page.mainFrame().waitForLoadState([options])](#framewaitforloadstatestate-options).

 #### page.waitForNavigation([options])
-- `options` <[Object]> Navigation parameters which might have the following properties:
+- `options` <[Object]>
   - %%-navigation-timeout-%%
   - `url` <[string]|[RegExp]|[Function]> A glob pattern, regex pattern or predicate receiving [URL] to match while waiting for the navigation.
   - %%-navigation-wait-until-%%
 - returns: <[Promise]<[null]|[Response]>> Promise which resolves to the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.
 In case of navigation to a different anchor or navigation due to History API usage, the navigation will resolve with `null`.

 This resolves when the page navigates to a new URL or reloads.
 It is useful for when you run code which will indirectly cause the page to navigate. e.g. The click target has an `onclick` handler that triggers navigation from a `setTimeout`.
 Consider this example:

 ```js
 const [response] = await Promise.all([